ray-project/ray/doc/source/tune-usage.rst

     tune.run(my_trainable, stop=stopper)

-Finally, you can implement the ``StopperClass`` abstract class for stopping entire experiments.
+Finally, you can implement the ``Stopper`` abstract class for stopping entire experiments.
 For example, the following example stops all trials after the criteria is fulfilled by any individual trial, and prevents new ones from starting:

 .. code-block:: python

-    from ray.tune import StopperClass
+    from ray.tune import Stopper

-    class Stopper(StopperClass):
+    class CustomStopper(Stopper):
         def __init__(self):
             self.should_stop = False